A true small expedition ship

 - CRUISE SPEED: 465 mph (750 km/h)

 - SERVICE CEILING: 31,200 ft (9.500 m)

-Ocean Nova's triple cabins and some of the twin cabins on upper deck have upper and lower berths.
+Ocean Nova's triple cabins and some of the twin cabins on the upper deck have upper and lower berths.
 All other cabins have two lower berths.
-In your cabin you also find a desk with a chair and ample storage space for clothes and equipment.
+In your cabin, you also find a desk with a chair and ample storage space for clothes and equipment.

-In the dining room you are treated to delicious meals in between landings and in the panorama lounge you can enjoy a drink with a breathtaking view of the surrounding polar landscape.
-This is where the on board specialists entertain and conduct lectures on flora, founa and history.
+In the dining room, you are treated to delicious meals in between landings and in the panorama lounge, you can enjoy a drink with a breathtaking view of the surrounding polar landscape.
+This is where the onboard specialists entertain and conduct lectures on flora, fauna, and history.

 Passengers are welcome on the bridge around the clock and there is always something to see or search for from the spacious observation decks.
 There is a friendly and informal atmosphere on board.
 Travelling on this small expedition ship offers an entirely different experience and perspective than you can get on a larger and more conventional cruise ship.